genicam/harvesters/README.rst

 .. code-block:: python

     with iam.fetch_buffer() as buffer:
+        # Work with the Buffer object.
+It consists of everything you need.
         print(buffer)
+        # The buffer will automatically be queued.

 Having that code, the fetched buffer is automatically queued once the code step out from the scope of the ``with`` statement.
 It's prevents you to forget queueing it by accident.
 The other option is to manually queue the fetched buffer by yourself: